-CMS have abandoned an element of performance related pay for partners in favour of pure lockstep, waving goodbye to its practice of sharing out around 5% of profits amongst star partners every year.
-The firm claims performance-based pay was divisive and costly to administer, and unmodified lockstep certainly fits in with the egalitarian partnership ethos.
-There were concerns that top performers who could have been better rewarded elsewhere would have jumped ship, but so far these seem to have come to nothing.
-And they're unlikely to jump ship now: the firm's strong focus on Central and Eastern Europe should help hedge it against a slower UK market.
+It abandoned an element of performance-related pay for partners in favour of pure lockstep, waving goodbye to its practice of sharing out around 5% of profits amongst star partners every year.
+The firm claimed performance-based pay was divisive and costly to administer, and unmodified lockstep certainly fits in with the egalitarian partnership ethos.

-CMS falls somewhat between two stools: it's not big enough to enjoy the reputation and profits of the Magic Circle or the chasing pack.
-And whilst insiders report that staff are a “genuinely decent bunch of down to earth people
+CMS falls somewhat between two stools: despite sound financials it's still not considered big enough to enjoy the reputation and profits of the Magic Circle or the chasing pack.
+And whilst insiders report that staff are a “genuinely decent bunch of down to earth people"

 it can't offer the collegiality of smaller corporate firms like Travers Smith.

-The firm fell in the latter half of the Firm of the Year 2012
+The firm has just squeezed into the top half of the table in this year's Firm of the Year survey

-However, most staff seemed happy to come into work with people who are "supportive, knowledgeable, friendly"
+Overall staff seem happy to come into work with people who are "supportive, knowledgeable, friendly"

 and 'the social life and general attitude of most partners and associates make it a nice place to work".